Busy El Paso crossing shut down after protesters threaten to overrun facility, border official says

 No arrests were reported on the US side, Maier said.

-Authorities began permitting pedestrians to cross a few hours after the shutdown, and by 7 a.m.
-(9 a.m.
-ET), they opened one lane of northbound traffic, the spokesman said.
+Authorities began permitting pedestrians to cross a few hours after the shutdown, and by 8 a.m.
+(10 a.m.
+ET), they opened four inspection booths and traffic was moving slowly, CBP said.

 Photos from the bridge between El Paso and Juarez, Mexico, also known as the Santa Fe Bridge, showed police standing behind barriers and concertina wire.
 A live cam showed a military-style tactical vehicle blocking a lane of traffic.